wangziqi2013/wangziqi2013.github.io/_posts/2020-06-21-skewed-tlb.markdown

 In the following discussion, we first consider how the skewed TLB works on a single address, and then generalize it to all addresses.

+We next describe the operation of the skewed TLB.
+For an address X, when its translation entry is to be inserted into the TLB, the TLB controller knows its size class from the page table walk or from the lower level TLB.
+The partition ID in which it will be inserted into is then computed using the first property of the hash function described in the previous section.
+The address is then inserted into the corresponding partition, potentially evicting an entry from one of the two possible locations if no empty way is available (we will see how ways within a partition is managed below).